 The current policies regarding missed labs are provided in the "Lab Info and Schedule" document on the course-specific website in Canvas.
 Read these policies and know where to find them should you find yourself in a situation where you miss your lab.

-Depending on which experiment you are doing, reports may be due in lab before the end of the lab session or by 5 p.m. the day of your next regularly scheduled lab session.
+Depending on which experiment you are doing, reports may be due in lab before the end of the lab session or by 5 p.m. on a future day.
 The "Reporting your Results" section associated with each experiment provides the specific details about when each lab report is due.
 Reports not handed directly to your TA should be submitted in the locked mailbox for your TA in the hallway outside the Chemistry Study Center (BAG 330).
 Reports submitted after the deadline will be penalized 20% for each day they are late.
 The Late Lab Report Policy is provided in the introductory pages of the lab manual for your course.

-You are assigned a lab partner because there is not enough space and equipment and the cost of reagents would be too high if each person were to perform each experiment individually.
+You will be assigned a lab partner to work with for the quarter.
 However, the work you do together should be restricted to the experiment itself and the recording of data.
 All lab reports should be your own work and the answers to questions should be in your own words.
 Yes, your data will be identical, but the rest of the report should be completed independently.
 You are required to sign an acknowledgement statement on each lab report you submit, stating that the work you are turning in is your own original work.
 Issues of suspected plagiarism will result in referral for possible disciplinary action as described in the UW Student Conduct Code.

 Your TA grades your work based on a grading key provided by the Lab Instructor.
 If you have questions about why something was graded a certain way or what you can do to improve your lab report scores, talk with your TA – he/she is the person who has first-hand knowledge about why you lost points.
 Re-grade requests must be submitted within 48 hours of the graded lab report being returned to you.
 The purpose of re-grades is to address mistakes made when reports are graded.
 These are not opportunities for you to correct your work, add additional information to answers originally provided, or make any other changes to your graded report submission.
 If, after you talk with your TA, you still have questions or cannot get a situation resolved, contact the Lab Instructor (see the syllabus for contact information).